chrisjameslennon/mm/docs/_pages/users.md

 - Only Domain administrators can manage users (i.e. see the Users screen)

 ###### Default settings
-When you first install Voyzu only the Voyzu Google Workspace administrator will have replication turned on.
+When you first install Voyzu all users (up to a limit of 50 unless you have purchased a high volume plan) will have replication turned on.
-By default any new domain users created since install will have replication enabled.
+By default any new domain users created after you installed Voyzu will have replication enabled.
-You can change replication defaults in 'Settings' which can be accessed via the cog icon on the top right of the screen.
+You can change replication defaults for new users in 'Settings' which can be accessed via the cog icon on the top right of the application.